 Magnificence encapsulated by hand-worked-stone

-Colonnades coral the time-beaten fascia of Cambodia’s most revered treasure, the faces of all-powerful Hindu gods now weathered away leaving raw stone and scaffolding in their wake.
+Colonnades corral the time-beaten fascia of Cambodia’s most revered treasure, the faces of all-powerful Hindu gods now weathered away leaving raw stone and scaffolding in their wake.
 Thousands of pale white eyes look skyward for the twenty dollar silhouette cast by a dawning sun.
-It’s mildly disappointing to be honest; a beautiful stone hewn building now aggressively blacked out by the harsh rays of first light.
-Within thirty minutes, the hordes have dispersed back to their Tuk-Tuks, ever eager to get to the next breath-taking monument before their competitors.
+It’s mildly disappointing to be honest, a beautiful stone-hewn building now aggressively blacked out by the harsh rays of first light.
+Within thirty minutes the hordes have dispersed back to their Tuk-Tuks, ever eager to get to the next breath-taking monument before their competitors.

 Hanging back, however, reveals a visual marvel.
-A taller sun now sheds its light over the archaic complex, colouring the once black rock.
-Reds and greens and oranges and browns reveal complexities in the smooth surface texture, a rainbow of hues shining from within.
-Angkor Wat reveals itself in its full magnificence and claims the real capital of Cambodia, if not the world.
+A taller sun now sheds its light over the archaic complex, colouring the once black rock with reds and greens and oranges and browns, revealing complexities in the smooth stone surface texture, a rainbow of hues shining from within.
+Angkor Wat reveals its full magnificence and claims the real capital of Cambodia.

 Nikon D4 / Nikkor 50mm f1.4 / Natural light

 I'm a professional photographer and artist.
 I've worked and lived around the world, spending most of my adult life on the run from conformity and routine; it's a lifestyle that lends itself well to exploring this vast Earth we call home.
 This virtual place is home to some of my latest work and acts as a portal for business and workshop clients.